 Classification What to Prepare for a Sophomore Jury Memorization Memorization of solo repertoire is required for piano majors with a concentration in performance.
 Memorization of solo repertoire is encouraged, but optional for piano majors with non-performance concentrations and for piano minors.
 Majors Perform 4 classical pieces from different musical periods.
 Include contrasting styles.
 Perform 1 hymn arrangement.
 Hymns see hymnplaying expectations note above.
 Minor Music Ed Perform 4 classical pieces from different musical periods.
 Include contrasting styles.
 Play 1 accompaniment arrangement (students must accompany an actual performance, either instrumental or vocal).
 Hymns see hymnplaying expectations note above.
 Minor Arranging Perform 2 classical pieces- Classical and 20th Century.
 Hymns see hymnplaying expectations note above.
 Complete 2 arrangements transcribed in Finale (performance is preferred, but optional) Students must submit a complete transcription of their arrangement(s) to Dr. Ledgerwood for review one month before the jury.
 Minor Pedagogy Perform 4 pieces (Baroque, Classical, Romanic/Impressionistic, and 20th Century).
 Students unfamiliar with Intermediate and Early Advanced Repertoire should choose two pieces from levels 5-6 of the Masterworks Classics or Levels 3-4 of the Celebration Series and two pieces from levels Levels 6-10 of the Masterworks Classics or Levels 5-10 of the Celebration Series.
 (Students in this category need to be learning at least 8 additional pieces throughout the year as stated above).
 Exception: Advanced students who are already familiar with the literature in the Masterwork Classics and Celebration Series may opt to play more advanced repertoire Hymns see hymnplaying expectations note above.
 Minor Church Perform 2 classical pieces-Classical and 20th Century.
 Perform 2 hymn arrangements.
 Play 1 accompaniment arrangement (students must accompany an actual performance, either instrumental or vocal).
-Hymns see hymnplaying expectations note above.
+Both the performer(s) and accompanist will be evaluated for ensemble and quality.
+5/1/2024 Hymns see hymnplaying expectations note above.